dustinspecker/tv/readme.md

 ## Run Client Proxy Server
 1. `npm start`
 1. Default browser will open to local IP.
 Take note of this local IP if wanting to connect from another device.
+1. You will have to allow using the untrusted cert

 ## docker-compose